 - Statutory leave management and global leave policy guidelines

-With Neeyamo Time, organizations can move from reactive payroll correction to proactive payroll control.
+With Neeyamo Time, organizations can move from reactive correction to proactive control.
 The goal is not just faster time collection.
 It is structurally better time data that payroll can rely on with less manual intervention.

 ALSO READ | What Is Time Tracking and Why Does It Matter in Payroll